DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 ![Cover](./midashi02.jpg)

 A red land.
-In this desert filled with stone and pebbles, there is no sign of animals.
+In this desert filled with stone and pebbles, there are no signs of animals.
 And in this harsh land, where only few brushes and grass could grow, a <span title="One would expect APC, but its furigana is ガントラツク">gun truck</span> had its stop.
 The truck has been covered in think armour and carried impressive looking auto-cannon

 "2PM, right on schedule"

 From the back of truck, a lone soldier descended, Kai Sakuravent, and took out his binoculars.
-Age is 17.
+His age was 17.
 It is a young man whose hair and eyes had colour of dark ultramarine.
 He was wearing a "mankind defence agency" battle suit.
 Forged by daily training he gave off aura of certain strength, and you could feel strong will in his eyes.